derekzgu/Berkeley-CS61B/README.md

 # Berkeley-CS61B
-Self learning CS61B Data Structures, a Berkeley course
+Notes and codes of CS61B Data Structures, a Berkeley course